f-ras/TomTom-Hackathon-2022/README.md

 ### About

 This application was created for the TomTom Global Hackathon.
 Our team with name "Connected", consisted of Ferry Ras, Carlo Wesseling, Carien Caljouw and Quentin Beukelman.
-For this challenge we won the first prize.
+For this challenge we won the hacker-level first prize (€2500,-) [- certificate](https://github.com/f-ras/TomTom-Hackathon-2022/blob/master/Certificate%20Hacker%20Level%20Prize%20Ferry%20Ras.pdf).

 > **How can TomTom better connect navigation with the user’s digital life?**
 > We often need to (safely) use our phones on the go.
 In this challenge, you’ll find ways of connecting some of the most regularly used apps with a car’s navigation system.